 Any student who wants to request adjustment of this requirement must submit a request in writing to a review committee consisting of the major ensemble director(s) involved, the major teacher, and the School of Music associate director for graduate studies.

-Ph.D. students in composition, musicology, music theory, and vocal pedagogy and literature must complete the courses required for the M.A. (see Master of Arts in Music in the Catalog).
-They also must complete the following course work.
+Ph.D. students in composition, musicology, and music theory must complete the courses required for the M.A. (see the M.A. in music in the Catalog).
+They also must complete the following coursework.

 |One or more additional music theory course(s) listed in the M.A. requirements|

-Proficiency in one or more foreign languages is required for Ph.D. students in composition, musicology, music theory, and music literature.
-Ph.D. students in music education should contact the School of Music for requirements.
+Proficiency in one or more foreign languages is required for Ph.D. students in composition, musicology, and music theory.

-For detailed information about Graduate College admission and policies, see the Manual of Rules and Regulations of the Graduate College.
+For detailed information about Graduate College admission and policies, see the Manual of Rules and Regulations of the Graduate College on the Graduate College website.

-Qualified graduate students are invited to apply for teaching and research assistantships.
-Inquiries should be directed to the School of Music office.
+Qualified graduate students may be nominated for teaching and research assistantships.
+Inquiries should be directed to the head faculty member in the applicant's area of interest.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.